 What the Registrar will do

-- a green Certificate for Burial or Cremation, or in Scotland, a white Certificate of Registration of Death.
-We'll need to see this for the funeral to be carried out.
+- a green Certificate for Burial or Cremation, or in Scotland, a white Certificate of Registration of Death, which the Registrar can send directly to us at this time

 - a form or certificate to send to the Department of Work and Pensions benefits.

 - a death certificate, which is a copy of the entry in the death register.
 There is a charge for copies of this.
 You'll still be able to get extra copies of the death certificate at this time, but there may be delays in getting these posted to you.

 How much does a death certificate cost?

 The cost of a death certificate varies depending on where in the UK the person has died.
 The cost per copy of a death certificate is: £11 in England & Wales, £10 in Scotland, and £8 in Northern Ireland.